Berdugo1994/HackathonNetwork/README.md

 on the left side you can see the server interface, and on the right the client.
 The project done by Sarit Hollander and me.
 ![Server Client run](https://i.ibb.co/ZSqBcvK/client-server.png)

+**
+To connect to remote : you must login to your VPN , have a file named 'config' on C:\Users\#yourName"\.ssh with the next lines :
+        Host *remoteName*
+        Hostname *IPAdress of remote*
+        Port *SELECT-PORT*
+        User *type*

+then on the cmd : ssh *remoteName* enter password if needed cd to your path. then :"python3 Server.py/Client.py"